LathaPati/Frt-Project/README.md

 # About Us
 We are BTech pursuing Students,from 3rd year we consider this as problem as we facing the same situtaion regularly.our team

--  B Sailu

--  P Deepthi Sai Lakshmi
+-  P Latha
+-
+-  K Dharmateja

+-  K Chandini

--  V Madhulatha
+-  Ch Sarika

 # Privacy Policies